-- Climb over the dry stone wall next to the Public Footpath sign and walk across the small patch of grass - Climb over the next dry stone wall, the ground drops away the other side into a small field. - Go straight across and over the wooden stile into a large field - The footpath goes diagonally left towards some woodland - On reaching the trees, turn right and walk along the side of the field, keeping the trees on your left - At the corner of the field climb over a large stone stile and join a track through the woods that is heading straight ahead (downhill) do not turn right along the side of the field - After a few hundred yards of walking downhill, you will reach a T-junction with a crumbling tarmac road; there are 3 public footpath arrows on a signpost ahead of you; turn left, continuing downhill - Emerge from woods into a small area of grassland at the bottom of the valley, cross a stream and then ... - Turn left onto a track that runs uphill (this is another crumbling tarmac track that is part of Miserden Park) - Follow the track for a few hundred yards until you reach a road; go through the wooden gate and ... - Turn left to walk down the road back towards Caudle Green - You will go past a house on your left with chickens in the garden, continue straight ahead along the road for a few hundred yards, past a turning to the right (that climbs up towards Syde), past a turning to the left
+- > Climb over the dry stone wall (DD) next to the Public Footpath sign and walk across the small patch of grass - > Climb over the next dry stone wall, (DD) the ground drops away the other side into a small field. - > Go straight across and over the wooden stile (DD) into a large field - > The footpath goes diagonally left towards some woodland

+- > On reaching the trees, turn right and walk along the side of the field, keeping the trees on your left - > At the corner of the field climb over a large stone stile next to a trough and join a track through the woods which is heading straight ahead (downhill) - do not turn right along the side of the field - > After a few hundred yards of walking downhill, the track splits in two (ignore unmarked turning to left just before).
+Follow track to the left.
+You will reach a T-junction with a crumbling tarmac road; there are three public footpath arrows on a signpost ahead of you; turn left, continuing downhill - > Emerge from woods into a small area of grassland at the bottom of the valley, cross a stream (the Frome) and then ... - > Turn left onto a track that runs uphill (this is another crumbling tarmac track that is part of Miserden Park)

-(up to Caudle Green - we're going a different way back up to the village!), the road follows a stream (the river Frome) at the bottom of the valley; ignore another turning to your left (very sharp, going back & up)
+- > Ignore unmarked fork to the left and follow the track for a few hundred yards uphill and round to the right until you reach a road; go through the wooden gate and ... - > Turn left to walk down the road back towards Caudle Green - > You will go past a house on your left with chickens in the garden, continue straight ahead along the road for a few hundred yards, past a turning to the right (that climbs up towards Syde), past a turning to the left (up to Caudle Green we're going a different way back up to the village!), the road follows a stream (the river Frome) at the bottom of the valley; ignore another turning to your left (very sharp, going back & up) - > Then, finally, when the road turns 90° to the right to climb uphill, go over a stone stile (footpath sign) on the left along a wide crushed

-- Then finally when the road turns 90° to the right to climb uphill, you should walk straight ahead up a crushed Cotswold stone track towards some houses (Spring Cottage and Keepers Cottage) - Follow the track between the houses on your right and their gardens on the left - Go over a wooden stile at the end of the houses and continue straight ahead through a small field - Just before a wooden gate, turn left, go a few yards down to the stream and ... - Climb over the wooden stile - Turn left and walk up a stone footpath (chunky, dark-coloured stones) - The path winds to the right and then to the left, before running alongside a garden and then emerging back at the village green in Caudle Green
+- Cotswold stone track past some houses (Spring Cottage and Keepers Cottage) - > Follow the track as it bears right over a stream and then heads up hill.
+At the top of the track where it bears to the right turn left along a grass track. - > Just before a metal kissing gate, turn left, go a few yards down to the stream and cross over... - > Go through another metal kissing gate - > Bear left and walk up a stone footpath - > The path winds to the right and then to the left, before running alongside a garden and then emerging back at the village green in Caudle Green